day8/shadow-git-inject/README.md

 # shadow-git-inject

-This is a shadow-cljs build hook.
-At build time, it will compute an application's "version" from the ambient git context (think latest tag).
+This is a shadow-cljs "build hook" which processes your build "configuration".

+At build time, it will compute an application's "version" from the "ambient git context" (think latest tag) so that it can be "injected" into your application.

-When using this build hook, your build configuration is expected to contain a placeholder keyword (or string), `:shadow-git-inject/version` like this:
+This hook assumes that you tag your releases, and that you'd like an automatic way of injecting the most recent tag into your application.

+## Quick Start

+Your `shadow-cljs` build configuration will look like this:
 ```clj
 :compiler-options {:closure-defines {my-app.config/version :shadow-git-inject/version}}
 ```

+You'll notice that it contains a placeholder keyword for the current versio: `:shadow-git-inject/version`.

 At build time, this build hook will:
    1. apply ***a two-rule method*** to compute the "version" from ***the ambient git context***.
 We refer to this as `the computed version`.
-   2. replace the placeholder string/keyword with this `the computed version`
+   2. replace the placeholder keyword with `the computed version`

-So, it facilitates embedding `the computed version` into your ClojureScript application, making it readily available at run-time for purposes like logging.
+Because this version is used within the `closure-define` section, it facilitates embedding `the computed version` into your ClojureScript application, making it readily available at run-time for purposes like logging.

 ## The Ambient Git Context